rbind/cheap_shots/content/post/reasons-to-live.md

 that the Universe existed before us, and will continue to exist without us.
 It did not arise to give us a place to be.

+# Connections to existentialism

-Is this existentialism?
-Does that matter?
+Does this matter?

 # What is a right?